nuxeo/nuxeo-java-client/README.md

 The Nuxeo Java Client is a Java client library (can be used for Android) for the Nuxeo Automation and REST API.

 This is an on-going project, supported by Nuxeo.
+Here is the [Documentation Website](http://nuxeo.github.io/nuxeo-java-client).

 ![Build Status](https://qa.nuxeo.org/jenkins/buildStatus/icon?job=nuxeo-java-client-master)